 The Centurion Lounges are complimentary for American Express Platinum Card or Centurion Card holders.
 They tend to be a great deal better than domestic U.S. lounges.
 Menus for each Centurion Lounge are designed by a different gourmet chef.

-In Las Vegas chef Scott Conant (in Las Vegas, pictured above) cooks up a feast for the lounge, In La Guardia its chef Cedric Vongerichten and so fourth.
-This means the food and drinks are excellent individual to the location to the lounge, for example in Dallas-Fort Worth think Tacos and a Texas Toast cocktail (sparkling wine, whiskey, sherry, maple syrup mixed).
+In Las Vegas, chef Scott Conant (in Las Vegas, pictured above) cooks up a feast for the lounge.
+In La Guardia, its chef Cedric Vongerichten and so forth.
+This means the food and drinks are excellent individual to the location to the lounge, for example, in Dallas-Fort Worth, think Tacos and a Texas Toast cocktail (sparkling wine, whiskey, sherry, maple syrup mixed).
 Decent sitting areas are very much an upgraded offering from the equivalent lounge that can be accessed using your Priority Pass.
 The Centurion Lounges, with the exception of LaGuardia, also have shower suites.

 All of these benefits are included in the Centurion Lounge entry fee, which is waived for Platinum and Centurion Cardholders.
 (Other American Express Cardholders must pay $50 USD per person.) including spa treatments at the Exhale Spa in Dallas/Fort Worth and Miami.